 PROTIP: Press 'i' to view the image gallery, 'v' to view the video gallery, or 'r' to view a random entry.

 Lil Bub is a female “perma-kitten” house cat born with several genetic mutations causing dwarfism, polydactylism and disformed lower jaw.
-Bub rose to fame online after videos of her began being uploaded to YouTube in November of 2011.
+Bub rose to fame online after her owner Mike Bridavsky began uploading videos of her to YouTube in November 2011.

 Lil Bub was born on June 21st, 2011 in the state of Indiana.
 On November 8th, 2011, a video titled “good job bub.3gp” was uploaded by YouTuber LilBubBub, featuring a video of the cat stalking the camera before pouncing on it.
 The same day, the Lil Bub Tumblr blog was launched, which highlighted the same YouTube video in the first post.